“In a split second you could ruin your future, injure or even kill others as a distracted driver…are you prepared for that?”

 My distracted driving story: I am Ben Pohl and am guilty of being a “distracted driver”.
 I paid a great penalty at a young age (17).
 My penalty was spending two years relearning how to walk and speak back in 1997.
 Take a moment to watch some of my videos below that will give you a more robust story and what happened to my four best friends.
 It was a horrific crash.
 No one should have made it.
 I essentially came back from the dead – the ER doctors were sure I would not make it through the night.
 I am now older and have made it my mission to make sure that people are aware of the risk and consequences so that they don’t end up like I did or worse.
 I focus on my own life and how distracted driving changed my life.
 I am determined to make a positive out of such a negative life event.

 When I tell people what I do now – they simply shake their head and smile;) I recently finished obtaining my two year automotive technology certificate at a local community college (College of DuPage).
-I was able to obtain my second bachelors degree in automotive technology and current teach full time at a high school and nights at a community college.
+I was able to obtain my second bachelors degree in automotive technology and current am a fleet mechanic during the day and teach automotive nights at a community college.
 Getting the opportunity to teach young people is really the reason why I do what I do.
 My schedule is somewhat flexible and I go out of my way to speak to groups when able.
-Travel is no big deal for me.

 Chasing a Dream Article